ravitharun/ECommerce-web/README.md

 This project showcases **MERN development skills**, including user authentication, product management, cart functionality, and order handling with secure backend APIs.
 It is fully **mobile-responsive** and optimized to deliver a smooth **shopping experience**.

-In addition, the project implements an **Auto Fetch Location** feature that automatically detects the user’s current location.
+In addition, the project implements an **<b className='text-red-500 font-mono text-xl'>Auto Fetch Location</b>** feature that automatically detects the user’s current location.
 Users can save up to **two locations** in the database, which are displayed on the website, and they have the ability to edit or delete these locations, enabling full **CRUD operations**.

 The application also integrates an **Email Notification System** that sends automated emails to users during important actions such as **account creation** and **password updates**, improving communication and enhancing the overall user experience.